divaprotocol/oracles/docs/Tellor.md

 * **Tellor contract:** The contract where reporters submit their values.
 * **DIVA contract:** The contract that expects outcome reporting for expired pools.
-* **Tellor adapter contract:** The contract that passes valid values from Tellor contract and to the DIVA contract for settlement.
+* **Tellor adapter contract:** The contract that passes valid values from Tellor contract to the DIVA contract for settlement.

 The interplay is visualized below.
 For the sake of simplicity, the reward claim process has been omitted from the illustration.